senektra/sniffer/README.md

     ./sniffer <device>

-Only tested on Linux, I guess it should work with Windows too.
-Also you will most likely need to sudo or admin.
+Only tested on Linux; could probably work on windows with the npcap library, but that is untested.